|

 citizens are initiating any of the actions that result in the ALA

-recording a challenge, much less requesting the out right banning or
+recording a challenge, much less requesting the outright banning or

 prohibition of any book.
 Still it's worth knowing not only what